dfki-ric-underactuated-lab/skidy/README.md

 - **parent**: list of parent links for any joint.
 Use 0 for World.
 - **child**: list of lists with child links for any link.
 Use empty list if no child is present.
 - **support**: list of lists with all support links beginning with first link including current link for any link.
+- **ee_parent**: parent joint index for end-effector link.
+Defaults to last link.
+For robots with more than one end-effector you can use a list of indices instead e.g.: `ee_parent: [1,2]`.
+Note, that this requires a list of end_effector transforms `ee`.

 ---